If you’re having hand or wrist pain, you need to do some hand stretches!

 Is the pain persisting?
 Go to a Doctor!

-- Pull Back Your Hand: Similar to the stretches above.
-This time, a variant, you can place your arm on your desk, stretched and palm faced down.
+- Place your arm on your desk, stretched and palm faced down.

 This isn’t a stretch, but if you’re soring up, take a big break and get some ice.